 As a kid, I never minded the funerals.
 Being an altar girl, I preferred them to weddings, which were far and few between and always seemed one loose hairpin away from a reality TV special.
 Funerals on the other hand, were blissfully predictable.
 If the incense smelled nice and the choir’s “Serdeczna Matko” was especially tearful, I was probably going to get a big tip.
 And there’s so much stress at weddings.
 This one’s not talking to that one.
 Those shoes don’t match her dress.
 This son’s living with his concubine and refusing to convert, but omg he’s going to be a doctor of the church someday and what’s your son doing, again?
 Real estate?
 Lots of petty and not-so-petty stress balls wait in the wings, ready to point out any minor flaw.
 At a funeral people are so emotionally-raw and guilt-ridden I’m pretty sure the only mishap they’d notice is if the person popped out of the box.

-(Which is on the Catholic record books as having actually happened btw.
-At the age of 21 Saint Christina the Astonishing is said to have sat up during her funeral, flew up to the rafters and shouted, “I smell sin everywhere.” …Not really sure how that got through while Galileo’s heliocentrism did not, but that’s a whole other story apt to involve Aquinas, the Greeks and the development of optics).
+Which is on the Catholic record books as having actually happened btw.
+At the age of 21 Saint Christina the Astonishing is said to have sat up during her funeral, flew up to the rafters and shouted, “I smell sin everywhere.” …Not really sure how that got through while Galileo’s heliocentrism did not, but that’s a whole other wheel of cheese.

 As I was saying, blissfully predictable.
 When done traditionally (which was basically always) the thing is like a whole, two-day affair.
 Fortunately for me most of the time I just had to show up for the Mass part.
 Though if I knew the person a bit better, I’d also have to swirl through the crowd at the pre-game meet and greet, where checking out the person’s Rosary (always wrapped around the hands) and the quality of the embalming were an absolute must, along with grabbing one of those cards with the person’s new address at the cemetery.
 The cards were taken entirely for the pictures and a sort of ‘proof of attendance’, btw.
 Though Mrs. Shwoozsh-shwuzsh-something-ski may have had the best kolacky at the church fest, there was almost a zero chance I was going to drop her a visit after the funeral, unless I happened to run over her new dig accidentally with my mother’s car.
 (I learned to drive at the cemetery, because my mother knew the gravediggers & because “well, it’s not like you can kill anyone.”)

 And that was more or less my childhood.
 There were more childish things as well (I mean I played like a normal person also, which was most of the time), though I do think my exposure to corpses and sobbing people might have been slightly above the average.
 Still, it was hardly noticeable.
 My mind was in books and schoolwork and PBS programs, in lunchroom politics and all the other worries children have in those years.
 There was always an inkling of it there though, memories of wandering past the stones, working out in my head how long people had lived and wondering from what they had died, considering also the percent likelihood I might go to hell if I suddenly broke out an impromptu game of hopscotch across the marble.
 So, it was still there.
-Like Christina the Astonishing waiting to pop out of the box, the heavy sound of the lid was there, which is how we finally get to Harvey.
+Like Christina the Astonishing waiting to pop out of the box, the heavy sound of the lid was there, which is brings up the subject of a white colored pencil and a skeleton named Harvey.

 Next Post: It’s Not Quite Cerulean